National Institute of Science Education and Research

-The National Institute of Science Education and Research or NISER, is an autonomous research institute in Jatani, Odisha, India, aided by Department of Atomic Energy.
+The National Institute of Science Education and Research or NISER, is an autonomous research institute in Jatani, Odisha, India, under the Department of Atomic Energy.
 The institute is affiliated by Homi Bhabha National Institute.
-Former Prime Minister Manmohan Singh laid the foundation stone on August 28, 2006.
+Former Prime Minister Manmohan Singh laid the foundation stone on August 28, 2006, his Odisha visit led to establishing NISER to boost science education and expanding infrastructure to fight regional poverty.
 Government of India earmarked an initial outlay of ₹823.19 crore during the first seven years of the project, starting in September 2007.
+The acceptance rate at the National Institute of Science Education and Research (NISER) for the flagship Integrated MSc program in natural sciences is highly competitive, typically hovering around 1% to 2%.
 HBNI(The parent institute of NISER, includes 10 constituent institutes and 2 off-campus institutes) was ranked second in the academic sector in the field of natural sciences nationally by the Nature Index 2024-25 (compiled by Nature Research).